Benefit Annual Decision Letters 2018

 Reductions to the amount of awards payable for 3 or more children

-From 6 April 2017 Housing Benefit and Council Tax Support awards will be limited to 2 children.
+From 6 April 2017 Housing Benefit and Council Tax Support awards are limited to 2 children.
 This is to fall in line with the changes made to Child Tax Credit.
-The change will affect brand new claims for Housing Benefit and Council Tax Support made after 6 April and the restriction will also apply to existing claimants with 2 children who have a 3rd child after 6 April 2017.
+The change affects new claims for Housing Benefit and Council Tax Support made after 6 April and the restriction will also apply to existing claimants with 2 children who have a 3rd child after 6 April 2017.
 There are certain circumstances where a restriction will not apply.
-Therefore, if your Child Tax Credit award is payable for 3 or more children please let us know as we can take account of this in your award.
+If your Child Tax Credit awarded based on 3 or more children please let us know as we can take account of this in your award.

 You must still tell us if you have 3 or more children as we still include them in the household for Local Housing Allowance and Under Occupancy purposes.

 Extra bedroom for carers of Children or non dependants

 From 1 April 2017 an additional bedroom can be allowed for a disabled child or disabled non dependant who requires overnight care from a non resident carer or group of carers.

 In order to qualify the child or non dependant must be in receipt of Disability Living Allowance care, paid at the middle or higher rate or Personal Independence Payment daily living component or Armed Forces Independent Payment.